Monday, August 18, 2014

 Happiness: The state of being happy.

-The reason this fleeting emotional experience has shape shifted is because of this:
+The reason this fleeting emotional experience has shape-shifted is because of:

 The Pursuit of Happiness: A fundamental right mentioned in the Declaration of Independence to freely pursue joy and live life in a way that makes you happy, as long as you don't do anything illegal or violate the rights of others. *

-I offer this in the ongoing series on depression because it is one of the fundamentals to understanding why we live the way we do.
+I offer this in the ongoing series on depression because it is one of the fundamentals of understanding why we live the way we do.